Lines go silent in Finnish town of Salo as Microsoft shuts Nokia phone unit

 "How ironic that we opened the shop just this week.
 Bad timing," Maattanen said.

 Finland's coalition government expects the economy to pick up this year but cut its 2015 growth forecast last month to just 0.3 percent.
-In contrast, neighboring Sweden is looking at 2.4 percent growth.
+In contrast, neighbouring Sweden is looking at 2.4 percent growth.

 The Finnish government is imposing tough austerity measures after rising public debt and budget deficits under the previous administration prompted a warning from the European Commission.

-In Salo, corporate income tax revenues have slumped from 60 million euros in 2010 to just 10 million last year, hitting municipal services such as schools and healthcare centers.
+In Salo, corporate income tax revenues have slumped from 60 million euros in 2010 to just 10 million last year, hitting municipal services such as schools and healthcare centres.

 Sipila's calls for the jobless to set up their own businesses are greeted with scepticism.